Dina Eastwood

-Dina Marie Fisher, known professionally as Dina Eastwood, is an American reporter, news anchor, and actress.
-She is the former wife of actor and film director Clint Eastwood.
+Dina Marie Fisher (née Ruiz; born July 11, 1965), known professionally as Dina Eastwood, is an American reporter and news anchor.
+She is the ex-wife of actor and film director Clint Eastwood.
 She co-hosted the hidden camera television series Candid Camera (2001–2004) and starred in E!'s reality television series Mrs. Eastwood & Company (2012), that chronicled her life.